Ghiff/mongooseCRUD-populate_StudyCase/README.md

 ```
 npm start
 ```
+2. Change port and dbs in the apps.js for mongodb connection

-2. Fetch API by using Postman on default local port
+3. Fetch API by using Postman on default local port
 ```
 http://localhost:3000/api